 Fort Collins Police Services Community Police Academy provides community members with an inside look at local law enforcement.
 The Community Police Academy began in 1992 and was created to develop a strong partnership between community members and Fort Collins Police Services.
 Through the Academy, our police agency is truly open to the community and increased trust and understanding becomes possible through openness and education.
 The Academy allows participants to experience conditions similar to the training officers receive and exposes participants to the daily operational duties of police officers.

 Potential candidates for the Community Police Academy must be at least 18 years of age, live or work in the city of Fort Collins, have no prior felony convictions, and have no misdemeanor arrests within one year of application.
 Enrollment is limited to approximately 20 students per academy.
-Fort Collins Police Services offers one academy each year (**no academy will be offered in 2020).
+Fort Collins Police Services offers one academy each year.
 There is no cost to those attending the academy, just a commitment to attend all required classes.